Tiled background

 • Library Academic Support help you develop your academic skills such as critical thinking, academic writing and analysing data, and research skills such as how to find, use and evaluate information for your studies.
 They provide online resources via the Skills for Learning website alongside workshops, blogs and podcasts.
 Our Academic Librarians work with your lecturers to provide the information resources you need and deliver academic skills sessions as part of your course.

-Follow us on @LBUSupport to keep up to date with the latest information!
+Follow us on our socials @LBULibraryto keep up to date with the latest information!

 More from the blog